Types of cocoa beans: Nacional

-The modern Nacional is a hybrid of the ancestral Nacional and Criollo and Amelonado.
+The modern Nacional is a hybrid of the ancestral Nacional with Criollo and Amelonado.
 The bean is considered floral.

 Industrial classifications

 Bulk

 Bulk cocoa generally comes from what is traditionally designated Forastero-type trees.
 As of 2017, 95% of cocoa beans produced were classified as bulk cocoa.

 Specialty

 Specialty cocoa is an umbrella term usually describing cocoa that has consistent and verifiable special attributes.
 These attributes are distinguished by country, along lines including management, origin and quality.
-It contains fine and flavor cocoa, fair trade, heirlooms, organic, sustainable and other certified cocoas.
+It contains fine and flavor cocoa, fair-trade, heirlooms, organic, sustainable and other certified cocoas.

 Fair trade

-Cocoa certified as produced according to certain ethical requirements, such as being purchased for a minimum price from farmers.
+This is cocoa certified as produced according to certain ethical requirements, such as being purchased for a minimum price from farmers.

 Fine and flavor

 Flavor cocoa is cocoa that is sold at a premium.
 It may be from specific geographical regions, crops or varieties, or use specific drying or fermenting techniques.